Geovation/catalyst-ngd-wrappers-azure/README.md

     - Documentation for the API can be found on the [Gitbook docs for the National Geographic Database (NGD)](https://docs.os.uk/osngd/accessing-os-ngd/access-the-os-ngd-api/os-ngd-api-features/technical-specification).

 ## Authentication
-- **API Key**
+- **OS API Key**
     - Requests can be authenticated using all the [OS NGD API - Features authentication methods](https://docs.os.uk/os-apis/core-concepts/authentication) (keys and access tokens).
 The methods are:
         - OAuth2 bearer token
         - HTTP Header key
         - HTTP Query Parameter key
-- **OAuth2 Environment Variables**
+- **OS OAuth2 Environment Variables + Azure API Key**
-    - If CLIENT_ID and CLIENT_SECRET are set as environment variables, the API handles OAuth2 authentication automatically, generating and reusing access tokens until they expire.
+    - If CLIENT_ID and CLIENT_SECRET are set as environment variables in the production environment, the API handles OAuth2 authentication automatically, generating and reusing access tokens until they expire.
+    - If these are set, then access to the endpoints will be require a Function App access key, which can be found/generated from the Function App resource under 'Functions' > 'App keys'.
+This key must be passed to all API requests [either as a `x-functions-key` header, or as a `code` query parameter](https://learn.microsoft.com/en-us/azure/azure-functions/function-keys-how-to?tabs=azure-portal#use-access-keys).
-    - CLIENT_ID should be set as the Project API Key value, and CLIENT_SECRET should be set as the Project API Secret value
+    - You will also need to create a project on the [OS DataHub](https://osdatahub.os.uk/projects), and ensure that OS NGD API - Features is added to the project.
+CLIENT_ID should be set as the Project API Key value, and CLIENT_SECRET should be set as the Project API Secret value.
+    - The variables can be set on the Azure portal from the Function App resource, under 'Settings' > 'Environment variables'.

 ## Request Specifications
 - **Path Parameters**